ponder-app/ponder-app.github.io/index.md

 ## What can you do with it?
 * Invite one or more people to talk about a shared interest
 * Remove participants and invite new ones over time to cover a variety of topics
-* Interview or debate someone in a public forum
+* Interview or debate someone
-* Create a convo by yourself to post your thoughts on a specific topic — like a Tweet thread, except it's organized.
+* Create a convo by yourself to post your thoughts on a specific topic — like a Tweet thread, except it's organized
 * Post informative or entertaining content to your audience

 ## Example convos